The mission of the Forrest City Public Library is to ensure an environment of learning and entertainment.

 We have subscriptions to magazines and newspapers.
 We offer a summer reading program for area children from grades K-5th and Young Adults 6-12th Grade.
 Genealogy searches, as well as during Tax Season free Income Tax preparation (VITA).

 A library card is not necessary to participate in programs offered at the library.
-Circulating collection of books, audios, DVDs and magazines are available to be checked out by library patrons.
+Circulating collection of books, audios and DVDs are available to be checked out by library patrons.